 When studying data types, we discover that interval data is compatible with most statistical tests.
 It has distinct attributes which make it more in-demand compared to its counterparts - nominal data, ordinal data and ratio data.

-Interval data is defined as a type of data which is measured along a scale, in which each point is placed at an equal distance from one another.
-Interval data is one of the two types of discrete data, with the second type being ratio data.
+Interval data is a type of data which is measured along a scale, in which each point is placed at an equal distance (interval) from one another.
+Interval data is one of the two types of discrete data.
+An example of interval data is the data collected on a thermometer—its gradation or markings are equidistant.

 Unlike ordinal data, interval data always take numerical values where the distance between two points on the scale is standardised and equal.
 Also, arithmetic operations can be performed on interval data.